google/OpenSK/docs/install.md

 ### OpenTitan

-The applet feature `ed25519` is supported and needs the `software-ed25519` platform feature.
-Once the OpenTitan crypto library implements Ed25519, it will be possible to enable the `ed25519` platform feature instead.
+The applet feature `ed25519` is supported and needs the `ed25519` platform feature.

 The applet feature `fingerprint` is not supported.